shivamjaiswal011/Algorithm_For_Competitive_Programming/README.md

 1) Number Theory

+	a) Fast method to check whether a number is Prime or Not O(sqrt(n))..

-	a) Finding GCD by using Euclid's Algorithm.
+	b) Finding GCD by using Euclid's Algorithm.

-	b) Fast Exponentiation by Binary Method (Recursive Approach).
+	c) Fast Exponentiation by Binary Method (Recursive Approach).

-	c) Fast Exponentiation Iterative Approach in which exponent is wriiten in sum of power of 2.
+	d) Fast Exponentiation Iterative Approach in which exponent is wriiten in sum of power of 2.

-	d) To find Fibonacci Numbers by Matrix and Fast Exponentiation O(logN).
+	e) To find Fibonacci Numbers by Matrix and Fast Exponentiation O(logN).

-	e) Properties of Modular Arithmetic and Modular Multiplicative Inverse by Extended Euclidean Algorithm.
+	f) Properties of Modular Arithmetic and Modular Multiplicative Inverse by Extended Euclidean Algorithm.